albertvazquezm/supply-chain-system/readme.md

 As the project has been created using a very limited amount of time, there are key features missing for any production application.
 They are listed in the [Missing Features](#missing-features) section.

+The rest of the features required for the project are implemented.

 ## Setup

 ```bash